ulrich/java-rawsocket/README.md

 second one is based on
 the [Foreign Function](https://docs.oracle.com/en/java/javase/22/core/foreign-function-and-memory-api.html).

-(ℹ️) The using C code wasn't write by me, but it's plan I shall rewrite it from scratch.
+ℹ️ The used C code wasn't write by me, but it's plan I shall rewrite it from scratch.

 ## The Foreign Function implementation